11020 Sun Center Drive, #200

 - No one is required to register their name or provide other information to the Board in order to attend a Board meeting.

 - The Board requests that anyone who speaks to the Board complete an attendance card.

 - The Board will require that anyone who testifies in permit and enforcement actions complete an attendance card and take an oath affirming that their testimony is the truth.

 - If the Board lacks a quorum, the Board may conduct a Panel Hearing.
 The Board will not take final action until a quorum of the Board is present.

 For each meeting, the Board compiles an Agenda that describes the business that the Board will conduct at its meeting.
-At least ten days before the meeting, the Board will post this Agenda online at the following address:
+At least ten days before the meeting, the Board will post this Agenda online on the Board Meeting Calendar page.

 Items in the Agenda are numbered for identification purposes only.
 The Board may consider Agenda items out of order.
 The Board may move items from an earlier day to a later day, or vice versa.
 The Board may also remove items from the Agenda without notice.